 Why Former Athletes Can't Lose Weight With the Same Workouts

 It's not discipline.
 It's not effort.
-It's that the engine changed and nobody told you.
+The engine changed and nobody told you.

 Why doesn't my old workout plan work anymore?

-Your body at 22 and your body at 40 are running completely different operating systems.
+Because your body at 22 and your body at 40 are running different operating systems.

-Back then, you had sky-high testosterone, a metabolism that burned through anything, and a recovery system that could rebuild you overnight.
-You didn't need a "plan."
-You just needed to show up and go hard.
+Back then you had sky-high testosterone, a metabolism that burned through anything, and a recovery system that rebuilt you overnight.
+You didn't need a plan.
+You showed up and went hard.

-Now?
-Testosterone is declining roughly 1% per year after 30.
-Your cortisol response to stress is amplified.
-Your sleep quality has dropped — even if the hours haven't.
-And your body is prioritizing fat storage over muscle repair because it thinks you're under threat.
+Now testosterone is declining roughly 1% per year after 30.
+Your cortisol response to stress runs hotter.
+Your sleep quality has dropped, even if the hours haven't.
+And your body is prioritizing fat storage over muscle repair because it reads your life as a threat.

 Can I still build muscle after 40?